MaharshPatelX/maharshpatelx.github.io/README.md

 The admin panel allows you to manage all aspects of your portfolio:

 1. **Profile**: Update your personal information, bio, and profile image
-2. **Projects**: Add, edit, and delete ML projects with images and tags
+2. **Projects**: Add, edit, and delete projects with images and tags
 3. **Experience**: Manage your work history with detailed responsibilities
 4. **Education**: Track your educational background
 5. **Skills**: Add different skills categorized by type